Sujal781/code-review-agent/review_report.md

 **🔒 Security:**
 - Using 'http' instead of 'https' for the baseURL can expose the application to man-in-the-middle attacks.

-**🧹 Quality:**
-- The baseURL is hardcoded to 'http://localhost:8080', which may not be suitable for production environments.
-Consider using environment variables.

 **💡 Suggestions:**
-- Use environment variables to set the baseURL for different environments (development, testing, production).
+- Consider using environment variables for the baseURL to allow for different configurations in development and production environments.
-- Consider adding error handling for API requests to improve robustness.

 ---